Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 ### Limitations of the Source Code Debug on Hardware

-* There are maximum of four breakpoints available for each tile.
+* There are a maximum of four breakpoints available for each tile.
 One of these four breakpoints is assigned to first line of `main()` function by default and can be cleared and then assigned to other lines during debug.
 * Due to the compiler, the `-O0` option is not supported; non-sequential execution when stepping through the source code is expected.
 * If an individual kernel is highlighted, select the **resume** button to continue execution until the next breakpoint or blocked to wait for I/O. If the PeakDetect design is highlighted, select the **resume** button to resume all kernels execution until meet each kernel's breakpoint or blocked waiting for each kernel's I/O operation.
   Due to compiler optimization, some variables' values are stored in registers.
 "N/A" is shown in the variables view for those optimized variables' values.